Complete FastOx System & Plant

 Gas Cleaning & Conditioning

-The gas cleaning and conditioning stage contains all of the equipment and subsystems to adequately clean and prepare the syngas to meet the specifications for the genset (electricity production equipment).
-The following are typical components of the gas cleaning and conditioning stage:
+The gas cleaning and conditioning stage contains all of the equipment and subsystems to adequately clean and prepare the syngas to meet the specifications for the desired end-product.

 Additional gas conditioning and preparation is required only for the production of hydrogen, Fischer-Tropsch (FT) liquids, and certain chemicals.
 This equipment is not required for the production of electricity via gas turbines or reciprocating internal combustion engines, which are already included in the system.
 Each end product requires specific conditions of syngas in order to process it.
 For example, the Fischer-Tropsch process does not permit even trace amounts of hydrogen sulfide present in the syngas stream because it will cause rapid degradation of the catalyst.

 For most end products, a specific amount of hydrogen is required.
 To meet this requirement, syngas is moved to the gas conditioning and preparation unit after cleanup where it is compressed and mixed with high-pressure saturated steam and fed into the Water-Gas Shift (WGS) reactor where the following reaction takes place:

 CO + H2O → H2 + CO2

 The amount of steam injected into the WGS reactor is continuously controlled to provide optimal hydrogen to carbon monoxide ratios (H2/CO) in the outlet syngas.
 The WGS reaction is a mildly exothermic reaction and excess heat is removed from the shifted syngas with a waste-heat boiler (heat exchanger) that makes high-pressure steam.

 Excess hydrogen from the post-WGS is removed via a hydrogen membrane module.
 The hydrogen is then transferred to a pressure swing adsorption (PSA) module for purification.